JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 - Any combination of lower Victory Level outcomes is possible as long as they sum up to be less than or equal to the Victory Level achieved.
 For instance, with a Level 2 victory, a character could perform both a Stagger and a Minor Injury against there opponent.
 - It is mandatory that that the player dealing the Victory Level outcome must describe in awesome detail how they are performing this action.
 Creativity is encouraged!

-### Level 2 victory

-#### Disarm

-The opponent loses their weapon.
-If an opponent is dual-wielding, they will only lose one of their weapons.

-##### Grapple Disarm

-Once already in a Grapple, as part of their declaration phase a character can declare they are attempting a Grapple Disarm to disarm their opponent.
-The character attempting the Grapple Disarm must be unarmed.
-They gain Advantage to Unarmed combats roll versus the armed grappled opponent.
-The armed opponent gains Disadvantage on their combat roll versus the character that is grappling them.
-The character attempting the Grapple Disarm may only take the Disarm Level 2 Victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)

 ### Level 3 victory

 #### Trip